You never know who you’re going to run into at Exos, the world’s most elite training operation.

 Exos teaches everything, Verstegen says—strength training, endurance training, HIIT, you name it—with an emphasis on correct technique and proper form.
 It also pushes high-level sport-specific training—since a tight end’s needs are obviously different from a sprinter’s—but the fundamentals are basically the same.

 First is the assessment.
-Sanders has a small chart that lists seven simple exercises—the squat, hurdle step, pushup, leg raise, etc.— that have been chosen to test the body’s key movements and identify weaknesses and asymmetries that could lead to injury.
+Sanders has a small chart that lists seven simple exercises—the squat, hurdle step, pushup, legs raise, etc.—that have been chosen to test the body’s key movements, and identify weaknesses and asymmetries that could lead to injury.
 “It allows you to introduce your body to me in 15 minutes or less,” he says.

 For each exercise I do, he rates me from 1 to 3.
 My score, a 16 out of 21, is “a B, teetering on B+,” he says.
 Anything under 14 and clients get sent to the onsite physical therapists to check for injuries they’re not aware of (or are hiding).
 If the problem’s minor, the PTs will assign them a series of exercises to address the problem; if it’s more serious, they’re probably going to be seeing an Exos-approved sports doctor.